-Sales rep create and share opportunities in the sale force automation database.
+Sales rep create and share opportunities in the sales force automation database.
 Sales management can view real-time sales forecasts and pipelines on dashboards and reports.
 Reps can create quotes using a product and services catalog and add contracts as well.
-Consequently, this provides a 360-degree view of all sales processes, activities and contact information.
+Consequently, this provides a 360-degree view of all sales processes, activities, and contact information.

 Custom Service/Ticketing System

 Customer service features ensure customer satisfaction and retention.
-You are able to quickly respond to customers with more accurate information.
-U.S. companies lose half their customers every five years–see more here.
+You are respond to customers with more accurate information quickly.
+U.S. companies lose half their customers every five years.
 It is much more difficult to capture new customers than it is to keep existing clients.

 Key Benefits of CRM

 The overall benefits of a CRM system are improving productivity, making your customers happy, and increasing sales.
 These benefits are achieved by automating manual processes, having more customer interaction, and solving issues more efficiently.
 Each can be achieved through the four key areas of CRM.